pshevtsov/ohaskell/chapters/en/io/exceptions-handling.md

 Real: Users/shevchenko/test.c: openFile: does not exist (No such file or directory)
 ```

 Function `readFile` had thrown an exception, as it's the only way it could report about a problem with file.
-Exception haven't found any barriers on its way and was caught, on application's top level, after that a message about error was printed out and the application died on its feet.
+Exception haven't found any barriers on its way and was caught on application's top level, after that a message about error was printed out and the application died on its feet.

 ## Catching